-Short- and Long-Term Obligations (continued)
+6. Short- and Long-Term Obligations (continued)

 The 2008 Credit Agreement contains negative covenants applicable to the Company and its subsidiaries, including financial covenants requiring the Company to comply with a maximum consolidated leverage ratio of 3.5 and a minimum consolidated fixed charge coverage ratio of 1.2, and restrictions on liens, indebtedness, fundamental changes, dispositions of property, making certain restricted payments (including dividends and stock repurchases), investments, transactions with affiliates, sale and leaseback transactions, swap agreements, changing its fiscal year, arrangements affecting subsidiary distributions, entering into new lines of business, and certain actions related to the discontinued operation.
-As of July 4, 2009, the Company was in compliance with these covenants.
-Our earnings before interest, taxes, depreciation and amortization (EBITDA), as defined in the 2008 Credit Agreement, is a factor used in the consolidated leverage and fixed charge ratios.
-The Company expects to stay in compliance with these financial covenants during the remainder of 2009; however, this is largely dependent on its ability to meet its EBITDA targets and take other potential actions, such as repaying a portion of its debt obligations, as needed to stay in compliance with these financial covenants.
-In addition, the Company may seek to renegotiate certain terms of its 2008 Credit Agreement or seek waivers from compliance with these financial covenants, both of which could result in increased borrowing costs and fees.
+As of October 3, 2009, the Company was in compliance with these covenants.
+The Company's earnings before interest, taxes, depreciation and amortization (EBITDA), as defined in the 2008 Credit Agreement, is a factor used in the consolidated leverage and fixed charge ratios.